MANAGING CONTROL FILES AND REDO LOGFILES

 SQL>shutdown immediate;

-2. Move the logfile from Old location to new location using operating system command
+the logfile from Old location to new location using operating system

 $mv /u01/oracle/ica/log1.ora /u02/oracle/ica/log1.ora